frederic-perez/AmE-dictionary/data/dictionary.md

 __a drop in the bucket__ _idiom_ :two: A very small amount when compared to something else.
 __a fine state of affairs__ _idiom_ A situation that has gone wrong and is very problematic.
 The term is an instance of irony or sarcasm.
 __à gogo__ _informal_ As much as one likes; galore: _wine à gogo._
+__a life of its own__ _idiom_ The state of something that exists and thrives outside and beyond the control of the point of origin.
 __a little__ A positive idea.
 You can say: _I have a little money._ (You have some money.)
 "Little" is a negative idea.
 You can say: _I have little money left._ (You have nearly no money.)
 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
+__a sly dog__ _idiom_ Someone who, through cunning, devious, or dishonest means, achieves a fortuitous outcome.
+__a wild goose never laid a tame egg__ _idiom_ Something will not be spontaneously different from that which came before.
+The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before.
 __A-list__
 __A/C__ _abbr_ __1.__ Account. __2__ Account current. __3__ Air conditioning.
 __AA__ _abbr_ __1__ Alcoholics Anonymous. __2__ Antiaircraft.